niplav/site/notes.md

 My variation on counting goes something like this:

 1. Start counting up from 1
-2. After the breath (a breathing-in – breathing-out combination), check whether one was mindful during the whole time of the breath, that is, was the concentration on the bare sensations in the nostrils uninterrupted?
+2. After the breath (a breathing-in–breathing-out combination), check whether one was mindful during the whole time of the breath, that is, was the concentration on the bare sensations in the nostrils uninterrupted?
 3. If not, go back to step 1
 4. If yes, increment by counter by 1, and go to step 2